-There are two official ISEF forms related to approval that all projects must have: the Checklist for Adult Sponsor (1) and the Approval Form (1B) and the 22 Category Official Abstract form.
+There are four official ISEF forms related to approval that all projects must have: the Checklist for Adult Sponsor (1), Student Checklist (1A), Approval Form (1B) and the 22 Category Official Abstract form.

 Depending on the nature of the project, there may be other approval forms and procedures required, as noted below.
 All required forms may be obtained by clicking here.